ofirmanor/nicetable/README.md

 ### Working with different input types and column names
 #### List of lists / List of tuples
 These inputs are interpreted as list of rows, each with a list / tuple of columns values.
-* if you do not specify column names, they will be assigned automatically, as 'C001', 'C002' etc:
+* if you *DO NOT* specify column names, they will be assigned automatically, as 'C001', 'C002' etc:
 ````python
 from nicetable.nicetable import NiceTable